Guide to Buying Roller Shutters

 When looking for a new roller garage door you will probably already have seen there is an enormous choice in the UK, and if you look quickly surely they are all pretty much the same?
 Absolutely not!
 The differences are enormous in the different roller door types and manufacturers and you should be thorough and ask a lot of questions to be sure it will be the right and most reliable roller door for you .

 Which Roller Garage Door is Best?

-Firstly you need to be fully aware there are 2 main kinds of roller garage doors in the UK - single skin ‘continuous curtain’ steel roller doors and a double skinned aluminium insulated type.
+Firstly you need to be fully aware there are two main kinds of roller garage doors sold in the UK - single skin ‘continuous curtain’ steel roller doors and a double skinned aluminium insulated type.